cmaglie/FlashStorage/readme.md

 ## Limited number of writes

-The flash memory has a limited amount of write cycles.
-Typical flash memories can perform about 10000 writes cycles to the same flash block before starting to "wear out" and begin to lose the ability to retain data.
+Flash memory has a limited amount of write cycles.
+Typical flash memory can perform about 10000 writes cycles to the same flash block before starting to "wear out" and begin to lose the ability to retain data.

 So **BEWARE: IMPROPER USE OF THIS LIBRARY CAN QUICKLY AND PERMANENTLY